Number of coronavirus cases rises to 43, three-year-old from Kerala among those infected

 A three-year-old child in Kerala who returned from Italy with its parents over the weekend is among India's four new coronavirus patients, taking the total number of cases in the country to 43, Health Ministry officials said on Monday.
 Delhi, Uttar Pradesh and Jammu reported one case each, officials said.

 One case each was reported positive for coronavirus by state officials in Punjab and Karnataka, but there was no immediate confirmation from the Union Health Ministry.
 The ministry in a statement also clarified that the patient from Murshidabad, West Bengal, who died on Sunday had tested negative for the infection and "hence so far no death has been reported due to the disease in the country".
-As the COVID-19 scare spread -- with 110,041 people from more than 90 countries infected and 3,825 people killed -- India said it will send a military transport aircraft to Iran on Monday night to bring back Indians stranded in the nation, official sources said.
+As the COVID-19 scare spread -- with 110,041 people from more than 90 countries infected and 3,825 people killed -- India sent a military transport aircraft with a specialist medical team to Iran on Monday night to bring back Indians stranded in the nation.

+About 2,000 Indians are living in Iran, where 7,000 people have tested positive for the contagious disease with flu-like symptoms and 237 people killed.
+According to the Indian Air Force, its C-17 Globemaster military aircraft left for Iran from the Hindon airbase at 8.30 pm and will return on Tuesday morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)